-8. Treat Everyone Equally.
+1. Do NOT treat everyone equally.
 You don’t want all of your employees treated the same.
 Don’t reward mediocrity.
 Praise your best performers and take your worst to task.

-7. Do NOT verbally appreciate a job well done.
+2. Acknowledge a job well done.
 Gratitude and appreciation for a valiant effort and stellar product are critically important to employees’ willingness to give it their all.
 If they get the same feedback for a run of the mill product and a superior product, chances are they are going to put in less time and effort every time and thus feel under-utilized and unimportant.
 Be thankful for your stellar performers top work.

-6. NEVER promote from within.
+3. Promote from within.
 Nothing says “you’re appreciated” like hiring people from the outside when you have a number of employees who are qualified and have been working for years in hopes of potentially being promoted.
 Make your employees feel like they are working towards something (i.e. a raise, a promotion, a corner office, etc).

-4. Micromanage.
+5. Do NOT Micromanage.
 No one enjoys being micromanaged.
 Ask for input from your employees (even the junior level ones).
 Help your employees to understand why they are being asked to perform the task at hand.
 Help them to feel a sense of ownership.

-2. Do not have an employee retention strategy.
+7. Have an employee retention strategy.
 If you don’t care about losing your employees to your competitors, GOOD, because without a retention strategy, that’s exactly what will happen.
 Make sure to talk to your people individually; come up with strategies to ensure your top performers are content and not looking to “jump ship.”
 Do not wait until they have another offer to ask them how you could incentivize them to stay.